 GDP Annual Growth Rate in Georgia averaged 5.05 percent from 2004 until 2021, reaching an all time high of 28.90 percent in the second quarter of 2021 and a record low of -14.50 percent in the second quarter of 2020.
 This page provides - Georgia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Georgia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

-GDP Annual Growth Rate in Georgia is expected to be 5.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Georgia to stand at 4.20 in 12 months time.
-In the long-term, the Georgia GDP Annual Growth Rate is projected to trend around 4.40 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Georgia is expected to be 3.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Georgia GDP Annual Growth Rate is projected to trend around 4.50 percent in 2023, according to our econometric models.